-As of April 26, 2023, PG&E Corporation and the Utility are aware of approximately 95 complaints on behalf of at least 2,361 plaintiffs related to the 2021 Dixie fire and expect that they may receive further such complaints.
-The plaintiffs seek damages that include property damage, economic loss, punitive damages, exemplary damages, attorneys' fees and other damages.
-Trial is scheduled to commence on November 8, 2023.
+As of July 19, 2023, PG&E Corporation and the Utility are aware of approximately 143 complaints on behalf of at least 6,380 individual plaintiffs and a separate putative class complaint related to the 2021 Dixie fire and expect that they may receive further complaints.
+The plaintiffs seek damages that include wrongful death, property damage, economic loss, medical monitoring, punitive damages, exemplary damages, attorneys' fees and other damages.
+A trial on individual claims is scheduled to commence on November 8, 2023.
+Cal Fire also filed a complaint largely repeating the allegations of the earlier Cal Fire Investigation Report and seeking damages for fire suppression and investigation costs.